Detailed Guide forCustomer Service Representatives in California

 Projections of Employment

-In California, the number of Customer Service Representatives is expected to grow faster than average growth rate for all occupations.
-Jobs for Customer Service Representatives are expected to increase by 16.4 percent, or 32,000 jobs between 2012 and 2022.
+In California, the number of Customer Service Representatives is expected to grow at an average rate compared with the total for all occupations.
+Jobs for Customer Service Representatives are expected to increase by 14.9 percent, or 30,000 jobs between 2014 and 2024.

 |Estimated Employment and Projected Growth|